Business Food Waste Partnership Grants

 Applications that do not satisfy these conditions will be deemed ineligible and will not be funded.

 The grants support activities that raise awareness and empower food businesses with knowledge and skills in food waste reduction and source separation.
-Projects must integrate with or build upon existing activities delivered with the target audience.
 Eligible activities for a project include, but are not limited to:

 • raise awareness of the requirements for businesses to source separate food waste and actions to help them transition